sjaehn/BOops/README.md

 Set the filter with center frequency, bandwidth, and roll off.

+#### Banger

+The banger modulator effect is a dynamically distorted multi-bandpass filter effect based on B.Angr and thus Airwindows XRegion.
+Banger consists of four parameter instances of XRegion.
+Set the parameters "Gain" for pre-amplification, "First" and "Last" to set the distortion & filter range and "Nuke" to change the number of poles for the XRegion engine.
+Set the parameters speed and spin to swing between the instances.
+This one is really extreme!

 #### Tesla coil (experimental)

 Simple simulation of a singing big Tesla coil.
 This feature produces spark-like noises if the input signal exceeds the